Geoffrey Hinton

-Geoffrey Everest Hinton (born 6 December 1947) is a British-Canadian computer scientist, cognitive scientist, and cognitive psychologist known for his work on artificial neural networks, which earned him the title "the Godfather of AI".
+Geoffrey Everest Hinton (born 6 December 1947) is a British-Canadian computer scientist, cognitive scientist, cognitive psychologist and Nobel Prize laureate known for his work on artificial neural networks, which earned him the title "the Godfather of AI".
+He is University Professor Emeritus at the University of Toronto.

-Hinton is University Professor Emeritus at the University of Toronto.
 From 2013 to 2023, he divided his time working for Google Brain and the University of Toronto before publicly announcing his departure from Google in May 2023, citing concerns about the many risks of artificial intelligence (AI) technology.
 In 2017, he co-founded and became the chief scientific advisor of the Vector Institute in Toronto.

-With David Rumelhart and Ronald J. Williams, Hinton was co-author of a highly cited paper published in 1986 that popularised the backpropagation algorithm for training multi-layer neural networks, although they were not the first to propose the approach.
+With David Rumelhart and Ronald J. Williams, Hinton co-authored a highly cited paper published in 1986 that popularised the backpropagation algorithm for training multi-layer neural networks, although they were not the first to propose the approach.
 Hinton is viewed as a leading figure in the deep learning community.
-The image-recognition milestone of the AlexNet designed in collaboration with his students Alex Krizhevsky and Ilya Sutskever for the ImageNet challenge 2012 was a breakthrough in the field of computer vision.
+The image-recognition neural network AlexNet, designed in collaboration with his students Alex Krizhevsky and Ilya Sutskever, won the ImageNet challenge in 2012 and was a breakthrough in computer vision.

-Hinton received the 2018 Turing Award, together with Yoshua Bengio and Yann LeCun for their work on deep learning.
-They are sometimes referred to as the "Godfathers of Deep Learning" and have continued to give public talks together.
+Hinton received the 2018 Turing Award, together with Yoshua Bengio and Yann LeCun, for their work on deep learning.
+They are sometimes referred to as the "Godfathers of Deep Learning".
 He was also awarded, along with John Hopfield, the 2024 Nobel Prize in Physics for "foundational discoveries and inventions that enable machine learning with artificial neural networks".

-In May 2023, Hinton announced his resignation from Google to be able to "freely speak out about the risks of A.I."
+In May 2023, Hinton announced his resignation from Google to be able to "freely speak out about the risks of AI".
 He has voiced concerns about deliberate misuse by malicious actors, technological unemployment, and existential risk from artificial general intelligence.
 He noted that establishing safety guidelines will require cooperation among those competing in use of AI in order to avoid the worst outcomes.
 After receiving the Nobel Prize, he called for urgent research into AI safety to figure out how to control AI systems smarter than humans.

 Education

-Hinton was born on 6 December 1947 in Wimbledon, England, and was educated at Clifton College in Bristol.
-In 1967, he matriculated as an undergraduate student at King's College, Cambridge, and after repeatedly switching between different fields, like natural sciences, history of art, and philosophy, eventually graduated with a Bachelor of Arts degree in experimental psychology at the University of Cambridge in 1970.
+Hinton was born on 6 December 1947 in Wimbledon, England and was educated at Clifton College in Bristol.
+In 1967, he matriculated as an undergraduate student at King's College, Cambridge and, after switching between different fields such as natural sciences, history of art, and philosophy, eventually graduated with a Bachelor of Arts in experimental psychology in 1970.
 He spent a year apprenticing carpentry before returning to academic studies.
 From 1972 to 1975, he continued his study at the University of Edinburgh, where he was awarded a PhD in artificial intelligence in 1978 for research supervised by Christopher Longuet-Higgins, who favored the symbolic AI approach over the neural network approach.